ifperalta/UserServices/README.md

 # UserServices

-Java microservices that will connect to 0Auth for user authentication.
+Java microservices that will authenticate using using 0Auth.